 Our outreach events are an ideal opportunity to try out exciting activities, have fun and meet other like-minded people, as well as the chance to find out more about subjects and careers that could be perfect for you.
 Our activities are supported by undergraduate and postgraduate students who are always happy to answer your questions about what it’s like to study at Leeds.

-Come and join us at the University to take part in subject taster days, workshops, summer schools, and teacher CPD.
+Join us at subject taster days, summer schools and teacher CPD.
 We offer the following activities, among others:

-In addition to subject specific activities, the Educational Engagement team works across the UK with schools and colleges to raise awareness of, and aspirations towards, higher education, offering a comprehensive programme of activities.
+In addition to subject specific activities, the Educational Engagement team work across the UK with schools and colleges to raise awareness of, and aspirations towards, higher education, offering a comprehensive programme of activities.

 We also have a range of free online courses and resources.
 For example, the Environmental Challenges five-part series examines how human society interacts with the natural world.

 You may also be interested in Food Science and Nutrition: From the Farm to You to follow food’s fascinating journey from the farm to your body; join Ecology and Wildlife Conservation to learn how we can protect wildlife to conserve our natural world; or learn about the physical geography of the earth and how to protect our natural environment on Planet Earth: Understanding and protecting our Environment.

 Public engagement activities